ihmeuw/vivarium_research/docs/source/model_design/risk_factors.rst

 In GBD, relatives risks are usually ratio of incidence rates of causes in those exposed vs unexposed to the risk factor.
 However, there are exceptions as in the low birth rate short gestation (LBWSG) risk factor where the relative risks are ratios of all-cause mortality rates.
 It is best practice to always check with the risk appendix or the GBD modeller what the relative risks refer to each risk-outcome pair.

 .. todo::
-      write down numerator and denominator
+      write down numerator and denominator.
+Has this been adequately addressed with the equations written out below?

 For example (hypothetical- cite my brain), a study was conducted to measure the effect of vitamin A food fortification on incidence of measles in children under 5.
 GBD defines risk factors to be malignant.
 Hence, the exposed group (exposed to poor nutrition) are those who are not covered by food fortification while those unexposed are covered by food fortification.
 The table below shows the results: